 The 2018/2019 test program was conducted on nine large composite samples, each representing approximately 40 m of drill core intercept.
 Composites were selected over a range of grades that generally reflect both open pit and underground mining scenarios.
 Significant differences in overall copper recovery were observed, with the higher-grade samples showing higher copper recoveries when compared to the lower grade samples.
-Detailed recovery data are shown later in Table 13-4.
+Detailed recovery data are shown in Table 10-4 in Chapter 10.3.4.